 As the upper flow becomes more from the NW, the cooler air will filter over us, especially Wednesday PM into this weekend.
 The current upper flow hasn't shifted yet, but it will.
 The top satellite view is the current flow.
 Note the huge low west of Seattle.

 That storm looks like a hurricane, acts like a hurricane (Buoy winds to 69 MPH) but is a "cold core" winter storm.
 It will linger off the West coast for days but a piece of energy crosses the Rockies tomorrow deepening the Great Lakes upper low.
-Here's the time line.
+Here's the timeline.
 We begin with an upper low over the Dakotas.

 The second graphic is valid for Wednesday PM followed by the bottom valid for Friday AM.
 That sharp little dip will bring down the chilly air.
 However, look at the upper pattern for Sunday.